linktory/linktoryExtension/README.md

 The motivation behind creating linktory was:
-1. to add more description than just a url when we are bookmarking a website.
+1. to add more description than just a URL when we are bookmarking a website.

 2. being able to search among our bookmarks.